Yes, it is possible to install two robots on the same lawn.

-If you have pop-up sprinklers that are below ground level, there is no problem because Robomow drives over them during the mowing.
-Also, with pop-up sprinklers, you need to check that the lower status are below the ground surface, so they will not be damaged by the blades.
+Pop-up sprinklers that are below ground level are no problem because Robomow drives over them during the mowing.
+However, with pop-up sprinklers, you need to check that the parts are below the ground surface, so they will not be damaged by the blades.
 If the sprinklers are fixed within the lawn area, you need to remove them outside the lawn, or protect them using the perimeter wire so that the robot will not damage them.

-Only relatively small gardens are covered in a single operation.
-Most lawns require more than a single operation in order to cover the entire area.
+Only relatively small lawns are covered in a single operation.
+Most lawns require more than a single operation to cover the entire area.
 The operation principle of Robomow is based on consecutive operations, which keep the lawn cut at all times, rather than mowing the lawn in a single operation and then letting the grass grow and cutting it again.

 The battery is maintenance-free, but has a limited lifetime of 2-4 years.
 Battery life is dependent on the season length and how many hours Robomow is used.
 We therefore recommend changing the mowing frequency (Interval) when the growth rate of the grass is slower.
 This will help prolong the lifetime of the mower and the battery.